#42 – Never rewrite your software from scratch.

 Legitimate cases I can think of: radical change of direction in your product, dependent hardware/OS goes end of life, security issue in component you can’t update, or due to licensing issues.
 Then you are likely facing a legitimate re-write – MAYBE.
 And that maybe gets bigger each year.

 In the case of end-of-life hardware, one notices that compute overhead is increasing every year.
-People now realize that simply emulating old hardware is MUCH better, faster, and cheaper than re-writing/porting.
+Many realize now that simply virtualizing and/or emulating old hardware is MUCH better, faster, and cheaper than re-writing/porting.
 Apple is demonstrating this with Rosetta 2 on their new M1 chips.
 Intel did this with it’s mobile emulator.
 There’s literally hundreds of game console emulators.
-Why re-write when you can simply write one emulator and statistically end up with far few bugs, far better scaling, and hugely faster time to market for a whole product line?
+Why rewrite when you can simply write one emulator and statistically end up with far few bugs, far better scaling of impact, and hugely faster time to market for a whole product line?

-So, to add to his article, I’d add emulation and virtualization as further solutions when facing a re-write.
+So, to add to his article, I’d add emulation and virtualization as further solutions to avoid a rewrite.